University of Technology Sydney

 Intent:

-The assessment offers an opportunity to look at evidence base and to develop a professional and insightful submission and apply critical analysis of existing strategies that work, need revisiting or changed with new approach.
+The assessment offers an opportunity to look at the evidence base to develop a professional and insightful submission and apply critical analysis of existing strategies that work or need revisiting or changing using a new approach.

 Objective(s):